robsonke/sonos-card/README.md

 # Sonos custom card
 Customize media player for sonos speakers!<br>
 Heavily based on https://github.com/DBuit/sonos-card<br>
+But with some extras:
+* responsive design
+* using covers as background and icons
+* stylable with css variables

 ## Features:
 * Group/Ungroup speakers
 * Control multiple speaker
 * Play favorites from list